Relintai/pandemonium_engine_docs/tutorials/math/vector_math.md

 ![](img/vector_movement1.png)

+Tip:
-.. tip:: Velocity measures the **change** in position per unit of time.
+ Velocity measures the **change** in position per unit of time.
 The
          new position is found by adding velocity to the previous position.

 Pointing toward a target